MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/use-the-readiness-toolkit-to-assess-application-compatibility-for-office-365-pro.md

 If you have your users run the UI wizard version of the Readiness Report Creator, you end up with separate Excel files, one for each user.
 That makes it difficult to see readiness from a departmental or office-wide perspective.
 You also have to rely on the users to run the Readiness Report Creator and follow the instructions correctly.

 The better alternative might be to use the command line capabilities of the Readiness Report Creator and use a script to run the Readiness Report Creator to collect the information on behalf of the user.
 You can save the files created by the Readiness Report Creator to a network share.
 If you do this, make sure that the appropriate write permissions are given to the share.

+> [!NOTE]
+> If you're running the Readiness Toolkit by using System Center Configuration Manager, or similar enterprise software deployment tools, be sure to deploy the package using the user context, instead of the system context.
+Otherwise, the Readiness Toolkit won't be able to read the most recently used (MRU) information in the current user's registry hive on the computer.

 You can see a list of the available command line options by opening a command prompt, navigating to the folder where you installed the Readiness Toolkit, and then typing the following command: